willdphan/wdphan/README.md

 ![Hey, I'm Will (2)](https://user-images.githubusercontent.com/95723185/164336547-be0b502b-85b6-4999-be8d-3db9aa8185c6.png)
 <h1 align="left">Hey, I’m Will! 👋 </h1>
 <p align="left">I'm a sophomore in college majoring in business management.
 Currently, I'm acquiring my development skills in my free time.
-Aside from dev, I'm exploring web3 and writing about projects that interest me.
+Aside from dev, I'm exploring web3 and write about projects that interest me.
 Feel free to reach out where I'm most active - Email or Twitter!</p>

 <br>